Shattered Grid

 "Shattered Grid" is a 2018 crossover comic book event published by Boom!
 Studios, in collaboration with Saban Brands.
-Based on the Power Rangers franchise by Haim Saban, it was mostly written by Kyle Higgins and Ryan Parrott through the ongoing comic series Mighty Morphin Power Rangers and Go Go Power Rangers to commemorate the 25th anniversary of the original television series.
+Based on the Power Rangers franchise by Haim Saban, it was mostly written by Kyle Higgins and Ryan Parrott through the ongoing comic series Mighty Morphin Power Rangers and Saban's Go Go Power Rangers to commemorate the 25th anniversary of the original television series.

 Publication history

 In December 2017, Boom!
-Studios announced "Shattered Grid" as a crossover event between Mighty Morphin Power Rangers and Go Go Power Rangers, which would feature teams from all eras.
+Studios announced "Shattered Grid" as a crossover event between Mighty Morphin Power Rangers and Saban's Go Go Power Rangers, which would feature teams from all eras.

-The main story was mostly written by Kyle Higgins through Mighty Morphin Power Rangers, while Ryan Parrott has also written a tie-in story through Go Go Power Rangers, featuring Lord Drakkon and the Ranger Slayer as exclusive characters.
+The main story was mostly written by Kyle Higgins through Mighty Morphin Power Rangers, while Ryan Parrott has also written a tie-in story through Saban's Go Go Power Rangers, featuring Lord Drakkon and the Ranger Slayer as exclusive characters.

 In February 2018, an online advertisement promoting the comic was broadcast, featuring Jason David Frank.

 In March 2018, a promotional short film titled Power Rangers: Shattered Grid - Dark Prelude was released online, starring Frank in the role of Lord Drakkon.
 The film was written and directed by Higgins and produced by Locomotion Pictures, RCA Film Productions and Saban Brands.

 Plot

 Prelude

 In an alternate universe, Tommy Oliver refused to join the Power Rangers and remained loyal to Rita Repulsa; taking the name "Lord Drakkon" after a former acolyte of Rita's.
 Together, they conquered Earth and killed Zordon, Jason Scott, Billy Cranston, among others.
 Drakkon also stole all the Power Coins from the Rangers—with the exception of Billy Cranston’s—to create his vast armies of upgraded militarized Ranger Sentries.
 Among these, he stole the White Ranger Power Coin for himself, fusing it together with his existing Green Ranger powers becoming a White Ranger/Green Ranger hybrid with both powers and twice the strength.
 He also killed Rita to form his own army, including Scorpina, Finster 5, and a brainwashed Kimberly Hart as the Ranger Slayer.
 To fight this threat, Zack Taylor and Trini Kwan founded "The Coinless", a resistance movement that opposes Drakkon's regime.
 Additionally, another Tommy from another universe and his fellow Rangers confronted him, destroying his Power Coin in the process.
 As they returned to their universe, Drakkon was accidentally transported with them.
 After his arrival, he was taken prisoner by Promethea agents.

 After Promethea held Drakkon in a special top-secret containment facility for an unknown amount of time, Saba appears and tries to kill him.
 However, he accidentally frees Drakkon, who decapitates Saba and takes his headless sword body to escape.

-Arriving in the past, the Ranger Slayer joins forces with Rita Repulsa to power the Gravezord so she can deliver the Chaos Crystal back to Lord Drakkon.
+Arriving in the past, the Ranger Slayer joins forces with Rita Repulsa to power the Gravezord, so she can deliver the Chaos Crystal back to Lord Drakkon.